coldshrine/study-notes/books/effective-java.md

 For methods that operate on mutable objects, the most common way to achieve failure atomicity is to check parameters for validity before performing the operation.

 ### Don't ignore exceptions

+An empty `catch` block defeats the purpose of exceptions.